ethereum-optimism/op-analytics/src/op_analytics/transforms/interop/README.md

 time range.

-The strict approach defined above requires that we reprocess the entire range of creation traces on each day, since every day we get new transfers data that may affect our knowledge about a contract creation trace from way in the past.
+The strict approach defined above requires that we reprocess the entire range of creation traces on each day, since every day we get new transfers that may affect the boolean flags for a contract creation trace from way in the past.

 Since the creation trace data is in Clickhouse and the dimension tables are fairly small we find that rescanning the entire window from 2024/10/01 takes ~ 30s to run.